bp100a/blog/content/dogs/alot_of_dogs.md

 Now there were four dogs in the house, it was getting crowded and walking them became a logistical issue.
 I found the comfortable number of dogs to walk is 2, the maximum is 3, so Kirby didn't go on a lot of walks (not that he enjoyed them).

 And that's how we got to having four dogs.
+In case you didn't keep count, those four are (in age order):

+* Kirby (8lbs, Pomeranian)
+* Suki (30lbs mixed breed)
+* Athena (40lbs mixed breed)
+* Noelle (+100 lbs, Bernese Mountain Dog)

 Next, how we got up to 6 dogs!